 Conferences and Case Competitions

-Rice Business offers full-time MBA students ample opportunities — including summits, conferences and competitions — to network with industry and business leaders.
+Rice Business offers MBA students ample opportunities — including summits, conferences and competitions — to network with industry and business leaders.
 Some of the best examples are:

 Rice Business Board Fellows

 The Rice Business Board Fellows is a year-long experiential learning program that matches talented, energetic and committed Rice MBA students as fellows on local nonprofit boards to serve as non-voting board members.